Hackley School: Music

 Hackley is known for the quality of its musical training.
 Composer Charles Griffes taught there from 1907 until 1920.

 Student life

 Sports

 The Hackley School is a part of the Ivy Preparatory School League.
 There are teams for boys and girls in most of the sports typically offered by New England prep schools.

 Boarding program

-The Upper School's five-day boarding program provides a combination of school and academic concentration during the week coupled with family and home life on the weekends.
-The program houses up to thirty students of all genders.
+The Upper School's five-day boarding program houses up to thirty students of all genders.

 Student body

 Newsweek editor Naveed Jamali, who attended the school briefly around 1990, wrote of his lasting memory of the student parking lot: it was filled with "shiny new" expensive cars like Porsches and BMWs.